-98 Early Childhood Transition FAQs (OSEP 2009)
+126 Early Childhood Transition FAOs (OSEP 2009)

-educational agency, a 2-year-old child with a disability who will turn age 3 during the school year), if the IFSP was developed in accordance with ARD committee procedures, is consistent with state policy, and agreed to by BRAZOS ISD and the student's parents or guardians.99
+if the IFSP was developed in accordance with ARD committee procedures, is consistent with state policy, and agreed to by Brazos ISD and the student's parents or guardians.
+127

-If a student's IFSP was incorrectly developed by the Early Intervention Agency and BRAZOS ISD and the parent or guardian agree to use the IFSP in lieu of an IEP, BRAZOS ISD shall modify the IFSP so that it meets the requirements for an IEP.
-100
+If a student's IFSP was incorrectly developed by the Early Intervention Agency and Brazos ISD and the parent or guardian agree to use the IFSP in lieu of an IEP, Brazos ISD shall modify the IFSP so that it meets the requirements for an IEP.
+128

-While IDEA Part B requires coordination to assure the continuity of services, it does not compel BRAZOS ISD to provide all the same services in an IEP that were in a student's IFSP.
+While IDEA Part B requires coordination to assure the continuity of services, it does not compel Brazos ISD to provide all the same services in an IEP that were in a student's IFSP.